fortrabbit/blog/headless-and-reactive.md

 - The PHP backend provides an API (REST, GraphQL).
 - The frontend is based on Javascript (Svelte, Next.js, Nuxt.js, Astro, HTMX …)

-Traditional PHP CMS systems like WordPress bundle the backend and the frontend into one system.
+Traditional PHP CMS systems bundle the backend and the frontend into one system.
 But a so called headless mode is now available for WordPress, Craft CMS and many more.

 - [getkirby.com/…/headless-getting-started](https://getkirby.com/docs/cookbook/headless/headless-getting-started)
 - [craftcms.com/…/graphql.html](https://craftcms.com/docs/getting-started-tutorial/more/graphql.html)
 - [statamic.dev/rest-api](https://statamic.dev/rest-api)

 PHP frameworks like Laravel and Symfony support API interfaces for a long time.
 The PHP backend system and the frontend system can live in separated code bases and can be developed and deployed independently.
-This makes it interesting for bigger teams or projects as well as frontend developers.
-The frontend website is just one client for the backend, another one might be a mobile app.
+This makes it interesting for bigger teams or projects as well as frontend focused developers.
+The frontend website is just one a for the backend, another one might be a mobile app.

 The use of Single Page Applications is a trend.
 Carefully consider if such a system is the best technology for the given project.